 It’s no secret Belize is certainly a top-notch fishing destination.
-The variety of fishing opportunities that we have to offer and the number of chances you can get per day at some of the most difficult catches can only be matched in few places in the world.
+The variety of fishing that we have to offer and the number of chances you can get per day, at some of the most difficult catches, can only be matched in a few other places in the world.